 These symptoms are largely indistinguishable from those experienced during any acute phase of hepatic illness and typically last for one to two weeks.

 In rare cases, acute hepatitis E can result in fulminant hepatitis (acute liver failure) and death.
-Overall population mortality rates from hepatitis E range from 0.5% to 4.0%.
 Fulminant hepatitis occurs more frequently during pregnancy.
 Pregnant women are at greater risk of obstetrical complications and mortality from hepatitis E, which can induce a mortality rate of 20% among pregnant women in their third trimester.

 Cases of chronic hepatitis E infection have been reported in immunosuppressed people.
 Reactivation of hepatitis E infection has also been reported in immunocompromised people.

 Cases of hepatitis E are not clinically distinguishable from other types of acute viral hepatitis.
-Diagnosis of hepatitis E infection is, therefore, usually based on the detection of specific antibodies to the virus in the blood.
+Diagnosis of hepatitis E infection is, therefore, usually based on the detection of specific IgM and IgG antibodies to the virus in the blood.
 Additional tests include reverse transcriptase polymerase chain reaction (RT-PCR) to detect the hepatitis E virus RNA in blood and/or stool, but this assay may require specialised laboratory facilities.